VMBlakelock/studiofettle-mind-body-studio/README.md

 In turn it is hoped this website will generate awareness not only of Studiofettle and its services,  but also to promote the

-importance of taking time to look after oneself.
+importance of taking time to look after oneself both in Mind and Body.

 It is hoped the website proves ROI, by users viewing the site and using the contact form to find out more.